Plaintiffs in a PayPal lawsuit are warning others about using PayPal or Venmo to collect entry fees for private pools – including March Madness.

 Social Media Lights Up With Similar PayPal Horror Stories

-Fantasy Football Twitter lit up about a week ago with other people sharing stories about having PayPal freeze or seize funds.
+Fantasy Football Twitter lit up in January with other people sharing stories about having PayPal freeze or seize funds.
 Many replied to Scott Fish, creator of the popular charity league named the Scott Fish Bowl, which raises money each year primarily to get holiday gifts for children around the country who otherwise would not get any.

 “PayPal froze my account for 180 days.
 A month later they seized the $1,660 balance and claimed it was for damages because an owner had put fantasy football in the comments,” one person tweeted in a reply to Fish.
 “Venmo is now owned by PayPal and has the same terms of service prohibiting fantasy sports.
 Beware!”